irwenjust/42_pipex/README.md

 For example: ` ./pipex here_doc "EOF" "cat" "ls -l" "wc -l" outfile`

 ## **Some tips**
-A good test tool recommand: https://github.com/Jarnomer/pipex-error-tester?tab=readme-ov-file
+A good test tool recommended: https://github.com/Jarnomer/pipex-error-tester?tab=readme-ov-file
 (This tester's message is based on bash, if you use zsh the program name's position will be different.
 That could be fine.)

-The evaluation stage could be challenge.
-The boundary between A and B could be flexible as subject didn't mention.
-So just discuss with your evaluator! (possible handle case: no path(redirect), special sign in command(like single quote in "" or sign with \ or $ sign etc)).
+The evaluation stage could be a challenge.
+The boundary between A and B could be flexible as the subject didn't mention.
+So just discuss with your evaluator! (possible handle case: no path(redirect), special sign in command(like single quote in "" or sign with \ or $ sign etc).
+For example: ./pipex "grep 'Error:' logfile.txt" "awk '{print $2}'").